 “With a roster of the best pro gamers in the world, unparalleled production values and best-in-class televised sports-style coverage, the series will be the dominant force in professional gaming worldwide,” said a DirecTV statement announcing the program.

-In HDTV programming news, DirecTV CEO Chase Carey said the satellite TV provider will ramp up its HDTV content later this year.
-Plans include adding about 100 national high-def cable channels from 70 major networks, including A&E, Bravo, Cartoon Network, CNN, Food Network, FX, HGTV, MTV, National Geographic, NFL Network, Sci-Fi Channel, Speed, TBS, The History Channel, The Weather Channel and USA Network.
+In HDTV programming news, DirecTV CEO Chase Carey said the satellite TV provider will place major emphasis on ramping up its HDTV content this year.
+Plans include about national high-def cable channels from 70 major networks, including A&E, Bravo, Cartoon Network, CNN, Food Network, FX, HGTV, MTV, National Geographic, NFL Network, Sci-Fi Channel, Speed, TBS, The History Channel, The Weather Channel and USA Network.

-DirecTV said it will also add regional HD sports networks from around the country including YES Network, Comcast Sports Net, New England Sports Network and Fox Sports.
+DirecTV said it will also add regional HD sports network from around the country including YES Network, Comcast Sports Net, New England Sports Network and Fox Sports.

-DirecTV said it currently offers local standard-definition channels in 142 markets, covering 94 percent of households, and local HD channels in 49 cities, covering over 65 percent of U.S. TV households.
+DirecTV said it currently offers local standard definition channels in 142 markets, cover 94 percent of households, and local HD channels in 49 cities, covering over 65 percent of U.S., TV households.